Arcturus Therapeutics: Lunar

+In 2019, a drug named ARCT-810 which uses Lunar, received FDA orphan drug status for treating ornithine transcarbamylase deficiency.
+The orphan drug designation is granted to drugs capable of treating rare diseases that affect less than 200,000 people in the United States, and grants seven years of marketing exclusivity after approval.
+On April 13, 2020, it was announced that the company's investigational new drug application for Phase 1b study in patients with OTCD was allowed to proceed by the U.S. FDA.
+Clinical trials in patients began in June 2020.

 Lunar-COV19

-ARCT-021
+ARCT-021 and Starr

-In response to the COVID-19 pandemic, the form partnered with Duke–NUS Medical School to develop a COVID-19 vaccine using Starr technology (Starr technology is a combination of self-replicating mRNA with the Lunar delivery platform which increases the level and duration of expression of a therapeutic protein).
+In response to the COVID-19 pandemic, Arcturus partnered with Duke–NUS Medical School to develop a COVID-19 vaccine using a combination of self-replicating mRNA with a Lunar delivery platform which increases the level and duration of expression of a therapeutic protein).
 The company also partnered with Catalent and Recipharm, contract development and manufacturing organizations, to manufacture multiple batches of Arcturus' COVID-19 mRNA vaccine candidate.
 Lunar-COV19 clinical trials in healthy volunteers began in July 2020.
 Phase 2 clinical trials were approved in the United States and Singapore by the FDA and HSA, respectively in December 2020.

 Next-generations

 On 2 August 2021, ARCT-154 started a clinical trial in Vietnam for next-generation development.
 The next day, the firm announced that the application of approval for the clinical trial Phase I/II in Singapore called ARCT-165.
 Also application of ARCT-154 for phase I/II.
+The vaccine was authorised in Japan in November 2023, and the European Union in February 2025.